square/react-native-square-reader-sdk/docs/get-started.md

 the response.
 Reader SDK must be authorized before starting the checkout flow and connecting a Reader is only required for card payments.

-**Notice**: You can not start checkout flow from a modal screen, close the modal screen before you call this method.
+**Note**: You cannot start the checkout flow from a modal screen.
+To start checkout, you must close the modal before calling `startCheckoutAsync`.

 ```javascript
 import {